The May 8, 2026 FCC waiver was not a DJI comeback. It was a maintenance reprieve.

 - Freeze assumptions that new DJI purchases will remain easy.

-- Run side-by-side pilots with the alternative paths covered in dji-ban-alternatives-enterprise-buyers.
+- Run side-by-side pilots with the alternative paths covered in DJI Alternatives 2026: The Enterprise Buyer Reality.

 - Build a fleet retirement schedule based on mission criticality, not on headlines.